A 401(k) plan with a profit-sharing feature allows an employer to make contributions to their employees’ retirement accounts based on their profits.

 Profit-sharing plans are based on individual salaries.
 So, after a great year in 2021, ABC Corp. decides to contribute a 20% 401(k) profit share to all employees.
 They make a $6,000 contribution to AJ (who earns $30,000), a $10,000 profit share to Beth (who earns $50,000), a $20,000 profit share to Christine (who earns $100,000), and a $50,000 profit share to owner Dan (who earns $250,000).

 Best of all, the money contributed may grow through investment vehicles such as stocks, bonds, and mutual funds – untaxed – with compounding interest for years to come.
 If AJ is 21 and receives $6,000 a year, it could be worth over $1.1 million by age 60 (assuming y-o-y growth of 7%.)

 AJ, Beth, Christine, and Dan can elect to take the money earned out starting at age 59.5 if desired, at which point they will be taxed on the amount withdrawn from the account.
-They can access the money earlier under certain circumstances–but the IRS will charge an additional 10% penalty.
+They can access the money earlier under certain circumstances, but the IRS will charge a 10% penalty.

 Furthermore, polls consistently show that retirement planning assistance is one of the most attractive benefits to job seekers.
 If ABC Corp. operates in an industry with high turnover, attaching a 401(k) plan vesting schedule can make it more likely the workers will stay with the company, as they’ll undoubtedly want to keep all the money ABC Corp. generously contributed to their 401(k) accounts.